ShikhaBakshi/Reproduce-RACK-Results/README.md

-# Reroduce Results of RACK in ns-3
+# Reproduce results of RACK

-This repository contains source code related to Recent Acknowledgment paper submitted to WNS3 2019
+This repository contains source code related to Recent Acknowledgment (RACK) paper published in the Proceedings of ACM WNS3 2019.

 ## Steps to reproduce results:

-1. Clone this Repo:
+1. Clone this repo:
 ```
 git clone https://github.com/ShikhaBakshi/Reproduce-RACK-Results
 ```